Last Updated on 10 January 2025 by Cycloscope

 Italy is one of the world’s best countries to discover by bicycle, with hundreds of mountains and picturesque views to enjoy.
-Cyclists can follow the country’s second-largest river, Po, which begins in the hills of Monviso and runs all the way to the Adriatic Sea.
+Cyclists can follow the country’s largest river, the Po, which begins in the hills of Monviso and runs all the way to the Adriatic Sea.

-There are hundreds of hidden gems that travelers can discover such as quaint villages with tasty food and vineyards with wine tours, as well as beautiful lakes that glisten in the sunshine.
+There are hundreds of hidden gems travelers can discover, such as quaint villages with tasty food, vineyards with wine tours, and beautiful lakes that glisten in the sunshine.

 Cycling holidays allow you to take complete control of your trip, moving whenever you want to on a schedule designed for you and by you and stopping whenever you feel like it.
-It’s a great way to travel in groups of any size, even solo, all you need is essential bike travel items and your bike repair kit to get started.
+It’s a great way to travel in groups of any size, even solo; all you need are the essentials for bike travel and your bike repair kit to get started.

 Starting in the Alps